 Size is another thing you should consider when buying your first steak knife.
 They come in a variety of options such as 5-inch and 7-inch knives.
 The smaller the blade, the better the cutting quality.
 Longer blades are used for high-end restaurants because they have a more appealing effect when placed on a dinner table.

 We prefer using a shorter blade because it's easier to hold and has more flexibility.
 Longer blades are harder to use and don't always result in clean cuts.
 That's why you should get a shorter blade for cutting meat and others food on your plate.
+A shorter blade knife is easier to maintain if you know how to sharpen a steak knife.

 Besides the size, you need to think about your blade's handle.
 Most steak knives are made out of plain stainless steel or wood to give it polished and elegant appearance.
 Alternatively, you can